semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 - Optionally, you have [set up SSO](/deployment/sso).
 :::

 Semgrep is integrated into CI environments by creating a **job** that is run by the CI provider.
-After a scan, findings are sent to Semgrep Cloud Platform (SCP) for triage and remediation.
+After a scan, findings are sent to Semgrep AppSec Platform for triage and remediation.

 By integrating Semgrep into your CI environment, your development cycle benefits from the automated scanning of repositories at various events, such as: